 Our undergraduates infuse energy into the entire university, using their time here not only to learn but to experiment, to challenge, and to push past established boundaries in a wide range of endeavors.
-Our job is to help these enterprising minds build stronger and deeper connections with each other, with their faculty, with the neighborhoods around our campuses, and with the rest of the university.
+Our job is to help these enterprising minds build stronger and deeper connections with one another, with their faculty, with the neighborhoods around our campuses, and with the rest of the university.

 The Ten by Twenty has ushered in a myriad of new investments in the undergraduate program.
-Since the first progress report, we’ve introduced more-robust mental health resources, simplified student services, made class sizes smaller, and worked to create more opportunities for frank dialogue on campus.
+Since our second progress report, a record-breaking gift has allowed the university to eliminate student loans from need-based financial aid packages and commit to need-blind admissions going forward.
+We’ve also created several initiatives to help students be civically engaged and ready for the next steps in their careers after Commencement, with tailored supports for first-generation college students.
+We also launched a new home base to enable our youngest researchers to make discoveries.
 We continue to expand our wide range of initiatives that are designed specifically to build the undergraduate experience and connect our students to one another, on campus and off.

 Build on our legacy as America’s first research university by ensuring that at least two-thirds of our PhD programs stand among the top 20 in their fields.